 2 cups heavy whipping cream

 • Fold into the cranberry mixture.
-Add in the marshmallow and fold until combined.
+Do not overmix, as it will cause the whipped cream to deflate.
+Add the marshmallows and fold until combined.

 3 cups miniature marshmallows